Do service and make friends together!

 I hope they learned their “power” a little more at our ministering night!

-SO, if you have a daughter (or son!) you want to bond with, put your heads together and figure out someone you can go minister too and reach out to.
-Such a powerful way to make your relationship that much stronger!
+SO, if you have a daughter (or son!) you want to bond with, put your heads together and figure out someone you can reach out to.
+We obviously don’t need church assignments to create opportunities to look out for others.
+We have only to notice a neighbor, friend or even stranger who might need some extra love.

 Similar Posts